 A tummy tuck, known in the medical community as abdominoplasty, is a procedure that involves the removal of excess fat and skin and tightening of the abdominal muscles and remaining skin.
 Abdominoplasty is one of the most commonly performed cosmetic procedures in the country because it is incredibly safe and can effectively address numerous cosmetic and health concerns.
-Today, the experts at Salas Plastic Surgery in Miami, FL reveal who exactly is a candidate for this life-changing procedure.
+Today, the experts at Salas Plastic Surgery in Miami, FL reveal who exactly is a candidate for tummy tuck.

-13 Signs You Are a Good Candidate for a Tummy Tuck
+13 Signs You Are a Good Candidate for Tummy Tuck

 1. You Have Loose Skin Around Your Abdomen

 To be a good candidate for tummy tuck, it is fairly important that you have loose or excess skin around your abdomen.
 If your goal is simply to remove excess fat from your abdomen, you may be a better candidate for liposuction.